What are Restorative Circles?

 What Happens in a Circle?

 First of all, participants sit in a Circle, inviting increased human connection, inclusivity and equality.
 Often a Talking Piece is passed and discussion moves in order around the Circle.
 Time is spent to get better acquainted thereby building relationships and trust.
 This is done through various exercises, identifying shared values, discussion about the held beliefs associated with the identified values and the creation of behavior Guidelines for the work the Circle has come together to do.
 At the appropriate time, the Facilitator leads the discussion into the primary issues for which the Circle has been called.
 Each person is given opportunities to speak openly and candidly.
 Participants share their perceptions, opinions and feelings.
-The group specifically discusses those issues that will aid them in achieving their goal in calling the Circle, whether this is to repair harm, resolve conflict, work on ideas and plans for the goals of the group, work through important decisions that need to be made, or provide support and healing to particular members of the Circle.
+The group specifically discusses those issues that will aid them in achieving their goal in calling the Circle, whether this is to repair harm, resolve conflict, work on ideas and plans for the goals of the group, work through important decisions that need to be made, provide support and healing to particular members of the Circle, or simply build community..
 Where there is need for decision making, the Circle works together until consensus is reached.